-Start Status (Shock Sensor Bypass Control) Output: (See alarm Feature 3-3 Programming)
+Start Status: (Shock Sensor Bypass Control) Output: (See Alarm Feature Stage 3 Programming)

-this wire is designed to by-pass shock sensor module.
-This wire will supply an output at all times the remote start is operating plus an additional 3 seconds after the remote start unit turn off.
+This wire is designed to bypass the shock sensor while remote start is operating.
+This wire will also supply an output for an additional 3 seconds after the remote start unit is turned off.